 Brainstorming ideas and thinking about what you would like to participate in is the first stage your students should get invested in.
 While you’re likely to have a few outliers who say they aren’t interested in anything, encourage participation by asking them to simply write a few of their personal interests that could translate into out-of-school activities.

 Passion is key to a successful extracurricular, so ask your students to think long and hard about activities they’d like to do in the longer term – rather than ones they’ll quickly be over in a few weeks.
 Students may also want to think about what they’d like to do in terms of college.
 If they’re picking their major based on personal interest, it makes sense to take part in relevant extracurriculars.

 Provide your students with a wide range of extracurriculars on a list – much like the one we’ve created below.
 Students can then match up their interests and passions with specific extracurricular activities provided, or even add their own to the bottom of the list if nothing relevant is present.
 Providing a list is a great way to get students to think outside the box, and they may even discover new activities they’ve never considered before but would be very interested in.

 Interests can be multi-faceted, so your students shouldn’t be afraid to pick different and more unusual routes for their passions in comparison to their peers.

 Once students have thought about their passions, and taken a look at a list of different extracurriculars they may like to do, it’s time to research.

 It’s time for your students to go from thinking to doing.
-Encourage your class to sign up for several activities, especially if they’re freshmen giving extracurriculars ago for the first time.
+Encourage your class to sign up for several activities, especially if they’re freshmen giving extracurriculars for the first time.
 The limit shouldn’t be too high – between five and ten – and starting this at the beginning of the year is often the best way to proceed.
-With practical experience of various extracurriculars, it’s far easier for students to pick something they really enjoy in practice, as well as in theory.
+With practical experience in various extracurriculars, it’s far easier for students to pick something they enjoy in practice and theory.